skade/rfcs/text/0000-rust-project-conferences.md

 The Rust project cannot - at the moment - commit to monetary support.
 It will attempt that some costs directly stemming from the wishes of the Rust project - especially speaker costs - are covered.

-Monetary support can come either through the Rust project directly or through associated, local, funding organisations.
+Monetary support can come either through the Rust project directly or through associated local funding organisations.

 # Drawbacks
 [drawbacks]: #drawbacks